Annapurna Circuit Trek Nepal: Itinerary, Map, Cost and More

 Acclimatisation in Manang

-Today we will gives our lungs a breather while we rest our weary bones a bit till we do some short hikes to get used to the thin air.
+Today we will gives our lungs a breather while we're taking a resting day.
+We do have the option to do some short hikes to get used to the thin air.
 Today, we hang around town; this is an important rest and acclimatization day before crossing the Thorung La.
 There are optional day walks such as crossing the river to see the tremendous icefall coming down from the Annapurna, or climbing high above the village for a full panorama of the Annapurna range and the Manang Valley.
 There is also a Himalayan Rescue Association [HRA] aid post in the village which makes for an interesting and educational visit.
 Moreover you can visit Ganagapurna Glacier Lake to make your rest day a memorable one.

 Manang